taosut/Stream-App/README.md

     })(StreamEdit);
     ```

 42. Back inside the action-creator, we should programmatically navigate the user back to the root route after the action has been dispatched.

-However, after testing out the edit submission, the two buttons are gone.
+    **PROBLEM:** However, after testing out the edit submission, the two buttons are gone.
+After checking `Network > XHR > streams GET > Response`, the userId prop has disappeared.
+This happens because 'userId' is not a property of the formValues that we passed into editStream for updating.

+    **SOLUTION**: Instead of using PUT request inside editStream, we use PATCH request.
+(PUT request updates all properties of a record; PATCH request updates some properties of a record.)